Better than Snake Oil: Rock Climbing in Boone, NC

 The belayer can also study the wall, calling out suggestions to the climber.
 “Grab that outcropping to the right.”
 “There’s a toehold just to the right of your left foot.”
 The military has long recognized rock climbing as an excellent combination of coordinated exercise and team building skills.

-No rock climber has ever had to be reminded that the reward is in the journey, but at the same time, most rock climbers know the triumph of having reached a goal by pressing forward against what seem to be impossible obstacles.
+No rock climber has ever had to be reminded that the reward is in the journey, but at the same time, most rock climbers know the triumph of having reached a goal by pressing forward against what might seem like impossible obstacles.
 Unlike many experiences in life, the goal is almost always within sight and the effort is usually rewarded with measurable progress.
-But that doesn’t mean it is without occasional pain and humiliation.
+But that doesn’t mean it’s without pain and humiliation.